shumintan/introtoIM/week 10/readme.md

 ![](MusicalInstrument.png)

 When the greenButton is HIGH, the idea is to rotate the potentiometer so that the frequency changes with it.
-You can find it here.
+Play here!

 When the yellowButton is HIGH, the idea is that the Game of Thrones main theme song will play.
-You can find it here.
+Play here!

 ## Challenges